drbafflegab/vbap/README.md

 Dr. Bafflegab’s VBAP is a minimalistic, dependency‑free C17 implementation of 2D **Vector Base Amplitude Panning** (VBAP).
 It spatializes one or more audio sources across an arbitrary loudspeaker ring by computing per‑speaker gains, and is designed for real-time audio use, such as game engines, embedded DSP, and educational projects.

+> This library is for multi-speaker panning only.
+Need two-speaker panning instead?
+Try my [stereo panner](https://github.com/drbafflegab/stereo-panner).

 ## Features

 - **Minimal, portable C17:** One header + one source; cross-platform; no third-party dependencies; C++ compatible.